Scimon/p6-Trait-Env/README.md

 Hashes can also be defined by giving a `:post_match` or `:pre_match` arguments (or both).
 Any Environment variable starting with `:pre_match` is defined or ending with `:post-match` if defined will be included.

 Scalars, Positionals and Associative attributes can all be typed.

+Basic name mapping is now in place for Scalar variables (with type mapping, including the Boolean coercing).

 AUTHOR
 ======